pivotal/docs-tap/getting-started.md

 This feature set allows an application operator to introduce source code and image vulnerability scanning, and scan-time rules, to their Tanzu Application Platform Supply Chain.
 The scan-time rules prevent critical vulnerabilities from flowing to the supply chain unresolved.

-All vulnerability scan results are stored over time in the [Supply Chain Security Tools - Store](scst-store/overview.md) which can be queried using the `tanzu insight` CLI plug-in for source code and image metadata including the packages or dependencies used by the software along with any CVEs .
+[Supply Chain Security Tools - Store](scst-store/overview.md) takes the vulnerability scanning results and stores them.
+Users can query for information about CVEs, images, packages, and their relationships by using the using the `tanzu insight` CLI plug-in, or directly from the API.

 **Features**